 Theta is where you transition to “believing is seeing.”

-Deep, dreamless sleep, and extremely deep meditation results in Delta brainwave activity.
-This is where the body is able to rest completely, and repair itself.
+Deep, dreamless sleep and extremely deep meditation result in Delta brainwave activity.
+This is where the body is able to rest completely and repair itself.
 Little is known about what happens in the brain during Delta – but Delta is highly beneficial for your body’s self-healing mechanisms!